 - Mobile Suit Gundam has an interesting pair in Lady of War Kycilia Zabi and her Dragon, Smug Snake and Sissy Villain M'Quve.
 While M'Quve may not look the part of the Black Knight, he plays it very well, plotting all of Kycilia's strategies, doing her dirty work, and finally engaging the Gundam in a one-on-one duel on her behalf; his last thoughts, as he dies, are of her.

-- In Black Lagoon, Yakuza Princess Yukio Washimine and her Badass bodyguard Ginji Matsuzaki are this.
-It ends in tears.
+- In Black Lagoon, Yakuza Princess Yukio Washimine and her One-Man Army bodyguard Ginji Matsuzaki are this; nobility connotations, loyalty oath, ideas of honor etc.

 - As mentioned above, Siegfried and Hilda from Saint Seiya become this when Hilda is Brainwashed and Crazy.
 (Normally they're a White Knight and Bright Lady duo.)
 And basically, Hagen is what happens to a White Knight when his Bright Lady becomes a Defector from Decadence and he can't handle it.

 - Diva of Blood+ is a through and through Dark Lady with varying shades of knights (5-7 if one includes back story chevaliers), though most of them are Black or are at least morally ambiguous enough to not be White.

 - In Fate/Prototype, Manaka Sajyou wanted this with her Servant Saber aka King Arthur (not genderflipped... still).
 Badly.
 It failed.
 But now that she's Back from the Dead, she still wants it.
 Even after, as said above, the now-returned Saber is playing the White Knight to Manaka's sister Ayaka's White Lady